 The Constables and the Douzaine inspect the hedges and report on their state to the Parish Office who will contact the land owner if necessary.

-This is to comply with the Cutting of Hedges Ordinances and the Parochial Administration Ordinance 2013, under which the Constables and Douzaine have to give notice to the occupiers of land bordering public roads, or, if the land is unoccupied, to the owners thereof, that they are required to cut and trim the hedges as directed above.
+This is to comply with the Cutting of Hedges Ordinances and the Parochial Administration Ordinance 2017, under which the Constables and Douzaine have to give notice to the owners of land bordering public roads that they are required to cut and trim the hedges as directed above.

 Failure to comply with the legislation will incur a civil penalty of £50 plus an additional fine of £5 per day in which the failure continues.